Randolph College Home Page Give Today! Support Randolph College

 BIOL 3320 - Microbiology

-An introduction to microorganisms with an emphasis on bacteria and archaea.
-Topics may include microbial cell structure and function, metabolism, growth, evolution, classification, genomes, ecology, disease, and epidemiology.
-Hours credit: 3.
+An introduction to microorganisms, including microbial cell structure and function, growth and metabolism, genetics, evolution, classification, ecology, disease, and epidemiology.
+Credit hours: 3.
 Prerequisite: two courses in biology at the 2200 level, including BIOL 2204-2204L.
 Corequisite: BIOL 3320L.

 BIOL 3320L - Microbiology Laboratory